nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **:information_source: Position of new schedule**<br>

 Too many schedules?
-Don't worry!
+Don’t worry!
 Upcoming and past schedules are displayed as separate lists.
-Schedules are also sorted in order of closest to current date.
+Schedules are also sorted with those closest to the current date on top.

 </div>